Cartucho/dvrk_calib_hand_eye/README.md

 `rosrun dvrk_calib_hand_eye record_image_and_joints.py`

 All you have to do is move the arm to multiple poses and press the [Enter] key to record each one.
 We recommend recording at least 15 poses.
+Rotate the tool around the shaft's axis between poses.
 Keep the marker close to the camera, around 10 [cm], as exemplified in the images below.
 Press `q` when finished.
 Example of recorded poses:

 <img src="https://user-images.githubusercontent.com/15831541/169905255-1a366464-45fd-421c-bf39-c8cb9dfa5055.png" width="60%">